greenboxal/doggohub/doc/install/database_mysql.md

     # Type the MySQL root password

-    # Create a user for GitLab
+    # Create a user for DoggoHub
     # do not type the 'mysql>', this is part of the prompt
     # change $password in the command below to a real password you pick
     mysql> CREATE USER 'git'@'localhost' IDENTIFIED BY '$password';